-Applied Systems vs. Comulate
+Applied Systems Antitrust Litigation

 When a monopolist can’t acquire you, they try to annihilate you.

-On November 21, 2025, Applied Systems launched a coordinated campaign to destroy a competitor it couldn't buy and couldn't beat.
-They accused Comulate of theft, threatened customers into abandoning it, and steered them toward a company their own executive had called "not competitive."
+On November 21, 2025, Applied Systems launched a coordinated campaign to destroy a competitor it couldn’t buy and couldn’t beat.
+Applied accused Comulate of theft, threatened customers into abandoning it, and steered them toward a company their own executive had called “not competitive.”

 But connecting to Epic required Applied's help and Applied had been dragging its feet for weeks.
-After the customer escalated to Applied's President, Applied committed to deliver the paperwork on November 21.¶217–218
+After the customer escalated to Applied's President, Applied committed to deliver the paperwork on November 21.¶¶ 269, 271

-That paperwork never came. ¶218
+That paperwork never came. ¶ 271

 ACQUIRED + KILLED